 Self-objectification is the practice of comparing yourself to other people and, importantly, media and advertising images of people.
 Self-objectifying behavior looks like comparing your own body to those of your friends, strangers, family members, and, of course, models, actors, and social media influencers.
 It’s basing how you feel about yourself on whether someone else is better or worse than you due to their physical appearance.

-We can’t protect our children from these images and messages, but we can speak up and let them know how dangerous these images and concepts are.
+We can’t protect our children from these images and messages.
+But we can speak up and let them know how dangerous these images and concepts are.
 Objectifying images are dangerous to everyone.
 Unrealistic advertising hurts our kids, and it hurts us.
 It is not benign.